JulianWogersien/openscadmodels/README.md

 # openscadmodels
 openscad models i wrote

-(some of these require libraries that i did not include here because i didnt want to run into any licensing issues)
+some libraries are missing for example the BOLTS library, i did not include these because i didnt want to run into any licensing issues